Watch | Market could be close to bottom if there is no recession in US this year, says Bank Julius Baer

 “If there is no recession in the United States this year then the market should be quite close to its bottom because the eight bear markets since the end of World War II were not accompanied by recessions," said Matthews.

 Recession sets in when the gross domestic product (GDP) of an economy declines over two consecutive quarters.
-The US posted negative GDP growth of 1.4 percent in the first quarter of this year.
+The US GDP contracted 1.4 percent in the first quarter of this year.

 There could be a 10-20 percent rebound in oversold stocks over the next few days, he said.